jskowalski/morpheus/morpheus-requests/README.md

 Accept: A morpheus request WILL contain an Accept header with the value of application/morpheus

 ###Query Strings
-morpheus uses query strings with resource collections
+morpheus uses query strings with resource collections and MAY contain the following query string values.

 **q** – A query value.
 The server will decide what the search actually means.
 **limit** – The number if records in a page of data.